Skip to main content

 This feature is currently being tested internally and is not yet available.
 The documentation here describes the planned functionality.
 We'll announce when it's ready for use.

-If you want the complete observability experience - logs, metrics, and traces - you can instrument your application with OpenTelemetry and send data via OTLP.
+For the full set of signals — logs, metrics, and traces — instrument your application with OpenTelemetry and send data over OTLP.

-• Traces: Distributed tracing across services, showing request flows and timing
+• Traces — distributed tracing across services, with request flow and timing.

 Prerequisites